Grouping SKUs

 SKU groups allow you to open new markets with less effort.

 As Digital River adds product compliance fields to the SKU group resource, you can use the data contained in these fields to access new markets.
 In other words, your application continues sending the same basic product data in checkouts or checkout-sessions.
-But, due to internal modifications made to the SKU group by Digital River, your products become compliant in new markets.
+However, due to internal modifications made to the SKU group by Digital River, your products become compliant in new markets.

 Similarly, new data added to existing SKU group fields can also be used to open markets.